ravisheth/mapsseq/README.md

 ###### Preparation of beads
 - Centrifuge down bead stock and remove 50uL of packed beads from bottom of tube
 - Wash beads twice with WB
-- Wash beads twice with Bead Buffer (10mM Tris HCl pH 8.0, 0.1% Tween 20, 50mM KCl, 5mM DTT)
+- Wash beads twice with Bead Buffer (10mM Tris HCl pH 8.0, 0.1% Tween 20, 50mM KCl, 10mM DTT)
-- Centrifuge down beads and remove all supernatant.
-Add 20uL NEB Next Q5 2x Master Mix.
 - Repeat centrifugation and remove last remains of supernatant with fine-tip gel tip.
 - Using empty 1mL syringe connected to tubing, aspirate approximately 5uL of packed beads (approximately the length of a razor blade) and then approximately 10cm of air.
 - Remaining beads can be washed twice in TET and returned to stock tube.